EAZeeE/pixabay-search/README.md

 ## Thank you

-Thanks again for this opportunity, I am very excited and cannot wait to hear from you.
+Thanks again for this awesome opportunity, I am very excited and cannot wait to hear from you.

 Best regards,
 Edwin